hickory-dns/hickory-dns/CONTRIBUTING.md

 ## Releases

-Trust-DNS tries to follow semver versioning semantics.
+Hickory DNS tries to follow semver versioning semantics.
 Major versions will not break APIs in a current major revision.
 If changes are being made to the current `main` branch, double check the current status of the Major release.
 Until `1.x.x`, all `0.x.x` minor releases are treated as major releases with breaking changes allowed.
 Releases are performed on an ad-hoc/on-demand basis.

 *Maintainers*: If changes are needed to previous releases, then there should exist a `release/x.x`.
 If this does not exist, then go to the previous most recent tag (release) and create a new branch at that tag `release/x.x`, for example the branch `release/0.19`: